-Today, Home Depot is the world’s largest home improvement retailer with more than 2,200 locations.
-But while the store might offer some of the best deals on home improvement products, some of its products are less than stellar.
-Click through to learn about the best and worst Home Depot deals.
+Today, The Home Depot is the world’s largest home improvement retailer with 2,300 locations in North America.
+But while the store might offer some of the best deals on home improvement products, some of its products are less-than-stellar deals.
+Learn about the best and worst Home Depot deals.

 The 10 Best Deals at Home Depot

 From grills to light bulbs, The Home Depot is home to some of the best deals for home improvement items.
 Here are 10 Home Depot deals you don’t want to miss.

 When you buy perennials, trees and shrubs – and even vegetables for your garden – they come with a Home Depot guarantee.
 The generous return policy is one year for perennials, trees and shrubs; cut flowers and floral arrangements aren’t included.
 Keep your receipt, and you’ll get a refund if your greenery isn’t thriving before the 12 months are up.

 The store’s “Grow a Garden Guarantee” applies when you buy Bonnie brand plants and use Miracle-Gro plant food and/or soil with them.
 If your plant doesn’t produce a bounty of tomatoes or peppers in the March-October growing season, take it and your receipts for both your Bonnie and Miracle-Gro purchases to the store for a refund within 180 days.

 Take Our Poll: Do You Think You Will Be Able To Retire at Age 65?